 Our executive offices, as well as our design, production, storage and shipping facilities, aggregating approximately 90,000 square feet, are located in an industrial building in the Sgoola Industrial Zone of Petach Tikva, Israel.
-The lease for such facilities expires in February 2017 and we have an option to extend the lease for an additional five year term upon six months prior notice.
-In the year ended December 31, 2015, we incurred \$780,000 of rent expenses for these premises.
+In 2017, we exercised our option to extend the lease for an additional five years period, which will expire in February 2022.
+In the year ended December 31, 2016, we incurred \$786,000 of rent expenses for these premises.